ant-design/ant-design-mini/compiled/wechat/src/Radio/index.en.md

 toc: 'content'
 ---

-# Radio radio box
+# Radio

 <!-- <code src="../../docs/components/compatibility.tsx" inline="true"></code> -->

-Make a single selection from a set of options.
+Single selection from a set of options.

 ## When to use

 - When making a single selection in a group of selectable items.

-## Code Sample
+## Code example

 ### Radio